 When you enter the subway station, you’ll have to 买票 (mǎipiào, buy a ticket) either at a machine or from a special window (人工售票窗口， réngōng shoùpiào chuāngkǒu).

-The price is based on distance, so make sure you know which station you’re getting off at it!
+The price is based on distance, so make sure you know which station you’re getting off at!

-Security measures means you’ll have to pass any luggage, purses, etc. through a scanner.
+Security measures mean you’ll have to pass any luggage, purses, etc. through a scanner.